keitakun08/course-dbt/greenery/week2.md

 From my understanding, intermediate is a layer that involves heavy data transformation for a specific logic so instead of living in different mart, gathering them into one place makes more sense to me.
 Also I believe I can re-use intermediate models with different tables in different schema in mart.

+4) What assumptions are you making about each model? (i.e. why are you adding each test?)
+For now, I'm only adding primary key test (not null and unique) to the staging model due to time constraint.

+5) Did you find any “bad” data as you added and ran tests on your models?
+How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?

+None so far

+dbt snapshot

+6) Which orders changed from week 1 to week 2?

+Order ID
+'05202733-0e17-4726-97c2-0520c024ab85'
+'914b8929-e04a-40f8-86ee-357f2be3a2a2'
+'939767ac-357a-4bec-91f8-a7b25edd46c9'